DataPrep Orchestrator

 /$DATAPREP_OUTPUT_PREFIX

-- Process files that are present in input but not in the output location
+- Process files present in the input but not in the output location.

 "Prep My Data":